 We have so much okra out in the garden, so I sent Justin out to get the okra for the recipe.
-I don’t like going out there in the summer (and whatever the calendar says, it’s still summer in South Texas) because there are always a lot of wasps out there and I am terrified of wasps.
+I don’t like going out there in the summer (and whatever the calendar says, it’s summer in South Texas) because there are always a lot of wasps out there and I am terrified of wasps.
 So during the warm months when the wasps are most active, I don’t do much in the garden.
 I don’t even go in the backyard much because of the wasps and the heat.

-In a medium-sized mixing bowl, combine the honey and creole seasoning then coat the shrimp and add it to the pan.
-I prefer to go ahead and take the tail off the shrimp before cooking because it is easier to eat in the end.
-Put the shrimp and okra back under the broiler for another 8-10 minutes flipping the shrimp halfway through.
+In a medium-sized mixing bowl, combine the honey and creole seasoning then coat the shrimp.
+I prefer to go ahead and take the tail off the shrimp before cooking.
+It’s easier to eat later if the tails are off.

 - 1 cup brown rice